Encyclopaedia

 Species description

-Geographical Origin and Habitat: Eastern Pacific: from the Gulf of California to Peru, including the Galapagos Islands.
-Found in coral reefs, shallow lagoons, and sandy margins at depths from 1 to 30 meters.
+Geographical Origin and Habitat: Eastern Pacific: distributed from the Gulf of California to Peru, including the Galapagos Islands.
+It is found in shallow rocky and coral reefs, coastal lagoons, and adjacent sandy margins at depths from 1 to 30 meters.
+It prefers transition zones.

 Care, breeding and tankmates

-Aquarium Setup: Requires a spacious aquarium of at least 250.0 liters with a fine sand bed of at least 5-8 cm depth for sleeping.
-A secure lid is highly recommended.
+Aquarium Setup: Requires a spacious aquarium of at least 250 liters (approx. 65 gallons) with a fine sand bed of at least 5-8 cm (2-3 inches) depth.
+Coarse gravel is unsuitable as they bury themselves daily.
+A secure, tight-fitting lid is highly mandatory.

 Fish profile